bridgetkromhout/terraform-aws-bosh/README.md

 ### Cleanup / Tear down

+First, run `make destroy`.

-Terraform does not yet quite cleanup after itself.
+Terraform does not always quite clean up after itself.
+You may have to delete some security groups, instances, etc manually, then rerun `make destroy`.

-First, using the AWS Console you must manually delete all Instances (VMs).

-Second, run `make destroy`.

 Finally, run `make clean`.